AndrosovAS/intvalpy/doc/src/general.rst

 b:  Interval(['[-2, 2]', '[-2, 2]', '[-2, 2]'])

-Neumaier-Reichmann system
+Neumeier-Reichmann system
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+**def Neumeier(n, theta, infb=None, supb=None)**

-This system is a parametric interval linear system, first proposed by K. Reichmann [2], and then slightly modified by A. Neumaier.
-The matrix of the system can be both regular and not strongly regular for some values of the diagonal parameter.
+This system is a parametric interval linear system, first proposed by K. Reichmann [2], and then
+slightly modified by A. Neumeier.
+The matrix of the system can be both regular and not strongly
-It is shown that n × n matrices are non-singular for theta > n provided that n is even, and, for odd order n, the matrices are non-singular for theta > sqrt(n^2 - 1).
+regular for some values of the diagonal parameter.
+It is shown that n × n matrices are non-singular
+for theta > n provided that n is even, and, for odd order n, the matrices are non-singular
+for theta > sqrt(n^2 - 1).

 **Parameters**:

 * n : int
             Dimension of the interval system.
 It may be greater than or equal to two.

 * theta : float, optional
             Nonnegative real parameter, which is the number that stands on the main diagonal of the matrix А.

 * infb : float, optional
-            A real parameter that specifies the lower endpoints of the components of the right-hand side vector.
+            A real parameter that specifies the lower endpoints of the components of the right-hand
+            side vector.
 By default, infb = -1.

 * supb : float, optional
-            A real parameter that specifies the upper endpoints of the components of the right-hand side vector.
+            A real parameter that specifies the upper endpoints of the components of the right-hand
+            side vector.
 By default, supb = 1.

 **Returns**: